rapidream/rapidream-sample-cra/README.md

 # Rapidream + Create React App

-This is an boilerplate of [Rapidream](https://rapidream.com) installed into a default [Create React App](https://github.com/facebook/create-react-app) project.
+This is an boilerplate example of [Rapidream](https://rapidream.com) installed into a default [Create React App](https://github.com/facebook/create-react-app) project.

 ## Getting Started